Lake Champlain Hot Chocolate Cookies Lifestyle

 Lake Champlain Hot Chocolate Cookies

-If you love hot cocoa these Hot Chocolate Cookies are a must try!
-A delicious chocolate thumbprint cookie with a gooey milk chocolate coin center and topped with a toasted marshmallow fluff… just like drinking a mug of your favorite cocoa.
-Best when enjoyed warm, for the ulimate hot chocolate taste!
+If you love hot cocoa, these Hot Chocolate Cookies are a must-try!
+They feature a delicious chocolate thumbprint cookie with a gooey milk chocolate coin center, all topped with toasted marshmallow fluff.
+It's just like drinking a mug of your favorite cocoa!
+For the ultimate hot chocolate taste, they're best when enjoyed warm.

 Total Time: 30 minutes